 Outright Donation of the Fee Interest

 Donating land by deed is a fairly simple procedure which transfers not only the title of the land to Sheriff’s Meadow Foundation but also the management responsibility for the property.
-Incometax deductions and estate benefits may be available and avoidance of capital gains taxes that would result from the sale of the property is often a significant benefit for many landowners.
+Incometax deductions and estate benefits may be available and avoidance of capital gains taxes may also be a benefit to some donors of land.
 Of course, from time to time in its history Sheriff’s Meadow has also purchased land outright from the landowner, and we will continue to do so in the future.
-Given that ours is a non-profit organization and given the prices of island real estate, though, gifts are likely to remain the most common means by which Sheriff’s Meadow conserves land.
+Given that ours is a non-profit organization and given the prices of island real estate, though, gifts are likely to remain the most common means by which Sheriff’s Meadow conserves the fee interest in land.

 A conservation restriction is a legal agreement that permanently protects the natural features of a parcel of land by limiting the property’s uses.
-With a conservation restriction, the landowner conveys certain rights to a property to a conservation organization, such as Sheriff’s Meadow.
-Conservation restrictions are permanent documents and run with the land.
-Conservation restrictions can be given or sold, and Sheriff’s Meadow both accepts gifts of conservation restrictions and also purchases them.
+With a conservation restriction, the landowner conveys certain rights to a property to a conservation organization, such as Sheriff’s Meadow Foundation.
+Conservation restrictions are permanent encumbrances and they run with the land.
+Conservation restrictions can be given or sold, and Sheriff’s Meadow accepts gifts of conservation restrictions and also purchases them.
 For more information on conservation restrictions, please see the section of this website labeled “conservation restrictions.”

 A landowner may wish to donate property to ensure that it will be preserved in perpetuity, but may also want to continue to live on or use the property during his lifetime.
-By reserving for himself the right to continue to use the property the landowner has kept a “life estate.”
+By giving land while reserving for himself the right to continue to use the property during his lifetime, such a landowner has kept a “life estate.”
 The interest given to a charitable organization is called a “remainder interest.”

 One of the simplest ways to make a gift to Sheriff’s Meadow Foundation is through your Will.
 You can name Sheriff’s Meadow as the direct beneficiary of specific assets, of a portion of your estate, or of your residual estate after payment of other taxes.
 Bequests to Sheriff’s Meadow are not subject to federal estate tax.